aws/iot-atlas/content/designs/gateway/_index.md

 2. The device publishes a message containing the measurement via a transport protocol to the local protocol endpoint exposed by the gateway.
 3. The gateway receives the message
 4. The gateway publishes the message to the server on the same topic as the received message.
-   1. if the gateway is unsuccessful sending the message to the server the message is processed using an upward message approach
+   - if the gateway is unsuccessful sending the message to the server, the message is processed using an upward message approach
 5. The server receives the message

 #### Down gateway